AndrewQM/QuTAG_DataParse/README.md

 *Note: the time tags shown are for illustrative purposes only and are not representative of an actual data stream.
 TABS have also been added to make the formal more clear.*

-The pseudo-data above implies the clock is on channel 1, a semi-often event is on channel 2, and a rarer even is on channel 4.
+The pseudo-data above implies the clock is on channel 1, a semi-often event is on channel 2, and a rarer event is on channel 4.
 Channel 3 is unused.

 With the data formatted this way, a line corresponds to a 'detection event'. `dataparse_params.txt` applies to each detection event a series of accept/reject operations or *Masks* based on specified coincidence window and offset parameters between any two channels.
 Masks are combined with logical AND or OR operations allowing the overall coincidence detection process involving all four channels to be quite complex.